forgettingpasswords/disable-automatic-gain-control/readme.md

-* Disable automatic gain control
+# Disable automatic gain control

-Greasemonkey script to inject a custom script tag which patches webRTC To disable automatic gain control for audio input.
+Greasemonkey script to inject a custom script tag which patches getUserMedia and deprecated variants to disable automatic gain control for audio input.

 Mostly ported from:
 https://github.com/joeywatts/disable-autogain-control-extension